-Carol Abraczinskas Principal Scientific Illustrator, University of Chicago, Chicago, IL A graduate of the School of the Art Institute of Chicago, Carol Abraczinskas began her career as a professional artist in 1989 at the Oriental Institute at the University of Chicago, documenting Egyptian and Nubian artifacts.
-Later that year, she joined Paul Sereno’s team at the University of Chicago, accompanying him on field expeditions to Texas and Niger as a scientific illustrator.
+A graduate of the School of the Art Institute of Chicago, Carol Abraczinskas began her career as a professional artist in 1989 at the Oriental Institute at the University of Chicago, documenting Egyptian and Nubian artifacts.
+Later that year, she joined the university's Department of Organismal Biology and Anatomy where she remained the Principal Scientific Illustrator for 26 years.
+Currently, Carol is the Scientific/Biological Illustrator for the Museum of Paleontology at the University of Michigan.
 Her award-winning drawings have been featured in exhibits at the Field Museum of Natural History and the Museum of Science and Industry in Chicago, as well as in national magazines and scientific journals such as Science, Nature, Journal of Vertebrate Paleontology, National Geographic, and Newsweek.
-She has contributed her expertise to after-school workshops as well as to graduate classes at the University of Chicago, where she has taught advanced courses in Scientific Illustration since 1994.
+She has contributed her expertise to after-school workshops as well as to graduate classes at the University of Chicago, where she taught advanced courses in Scientific Illustration from 1994-2014.
 The Society of Vertebrate Paleontology awarded her the John J. Lanzendorf Paleoart Award for Scientific Illustration in 2000, 2005, and 2008.
 Recent features on Carol and her work have appeared in Scientific American, The Chicago Tribune, The School of the Art Institute of Chicago Alumni Magazine and O, The Oprah Magazine.
-Carol is a 2012 graduate of the FBI's Citizens' Academy.
+Carol is a 2012 graduate of the FBI Chicago Citizens Academy.

-Special thanks to all the people that assisted in this investigation:
+Special thanks to all that assisted in this investigation: